ud-cis-discord/ud-cis-discord.github.io/getting_started.md

 <hr style="margin-left: 0px; width: 40%;">

 We also have a handful of awards you can earn just by chatting on discord.
 Just start chatting and Sage will let you know if you have earned a new role.
-More awards are added on a regular basis so there is always more to earn.
+More awards are added on a regular basis so there are always more to earn.

 ### Skilled Users
 <hr style="margin-left: 0px; width: 40%;">